chaosnative/developer-hub-cn/tutorials/run-chaos-experiments/first-chaos-engineering.md

 ![Online Boutique App Cart](./static/first-chaos/online-boutique-app-cart.png)

-To create the chaos experiment, go to **Chaos Experiments** in the sidebar menu and choose **New Experiment**.
+To create the chaos experiment, go to **Chaos Experiments** page and choose **New Experiment**.
 Then, add the experiment name and optionally a description and tags.
 Then, choose the target infrastructure, which we created previously.
 Choose **Next**.
 In the Experiment Builder, choose **Templates from Chaos Hubs** and select **Boutique cart delete**.

 This will allow us to create our chaos experiment using a pre-defined template, which already has a pod-delete fault configured to target the Online Boutique application.